Avia Świdnik

-Avia Świdnik is a Polish multi-sports club based in Świdnik, Poland.
+Avia Świdnik is a Polish multi-sports club based in Świdnik.

-In the 2021–22 season, the men's football section plays in the Polish III liga, group IV.
+As of the 2025–26 season, the men's football section plays in group IV of the III liga, the fourth level of the national football league system.
 They have played a total of 21 seasons in II liga.
 During the 1985–86 season, they reached the quarter-final of the Polish Cup.